Divorce rates at lowest level in decades ‘due to cost-of-living crisis’

 Divorces granted in England and Wales reached their lowest level for 50 years, according to the latest statistics.

-Legal experts have cited the cost of living crisis as a possible reason, with couples holding off due to the financial challenges of legal separation.
+Legal experts have cited the cost-of-living crisis as a possible reason, with couples holding off because of the financial challenges of legal separation.

 There were 80,057 divorces granted in the two nations in 2022, according to the Office for National Statistics which also said it was the lowest number of divorces since 1971.